 The Plan shall be administered by the Committee; provided, however, that at any time and on any one or more occasions the Board may itself exercise any of the powers and responsibilities assigned the Committee under the Plan and when so acting shall have the benefit of all of the provisions of the Plan pertaining to the Committee's exercise of its authorities hereunder; and provided further, however, that the Committee may delegate to an executive officer or officers the authority to grant Awards hereunder to employees who are not officers of the Company, and to consultants, in accordance with such guidelines as the Committee shall set forth at any time or from time to time.
 Subject to the provisions of the Plan, and in addition to any other powers granted to the Committee, the Committee shall have complete authority, in its discretion, to make or to select the manner of making all determinations with respect to each Award to be granted by the Company under the Plan including the employee, consultant or director to receive the Award, the form of Award, the number of Awards to be granted and the terms and provisions of the respective Award Agreements (which need not be identical).
 In making such determinations, the Committee may take into account the nature of the services rendered by the respective employees, consultants, and directors, their present and potential contributions to the success of the Company and its Affiliates, and such other factors as the Committee in its discretion shall deem relevant.
-Subject to the provisions of the Plan, the Committee shall also have complete authority to interpret the Plan and the Award Agreements, to prescribe, amend and rescind rules and regulations relating to the Plan and Award Agreements, and to make all other determinations necessary or advisable for the administration of the Plan and/or any Award Agreements.
+Subject to the provisions of the Plan and Award Agreements, and to make all other determinations necessary or advisable for the administration of the Plan and/or any Award Agreements.